 - Even though this loan is one that you (the parent) will repay, your student must meet the Satisfactory Academic Progress requirements.

-- Please be careful and avoid the below common mistakes that students and parents make when completing the application.
+- Please be careful and avoid the below common mistakes that students and parents make often when completing the application.